haimbar/AutomatedModelBuilding/Code/Files.md

 * DependentPredictors01.R

 * Friedberg1.R
-* Friedberg7.R
+* Friedberg7.R  (takes a few minutes to run)
-* Friedberg26.R
+* Friedberg26.R  (takes longer to run)

-* classification01.R
+* classification01.R  (includes a comparison with SVM)

 ### Case studies:
-* Concrete.R
+* Concrete.R (we run it 10 times, and it takes a while to finish)
-* concreteResultsR2s.RData  (results from Concrete.R)
+* concreteResultsR2s.RData  (saved results from Concrete.R)
-* mpgreg.R
+* mpgreg.R  (we run it 10 times, and it takes a minute or two to finish)
-* MPG.py (using python's tensorflow for the MPG data)
+* MPG.py (using python's tensorflow for the MPG data.
+Code obtained from the TensorFlow documentation.)
-* bankNotes.R
+* bankNotes.R (a classification example)

 * Ozone.R
 * Lidar.R
 * uscrime.R
 * mcycle.R
 * Pulsar.R
-ODEs.R
-helix.R